weaverbel/intro-computational-thinking/content/5-solutions.md

 -------

+{% include figure.html img="loop-shell.png" alt="Loop as it would be written in the Unix shell" caption="Coding a loop in the Unix shell" width="90%" %}

 *Notes*

 In the code example above, the loop will run through the folder creating back up copies of all the files with the file extension `.jpg`.
 As each file is copied, each original filename and the filename of each new file will be printed to the screen.